siahmct/altonmill/pages/about.md

 The creators would like to acknowledge assistance and support from:

--Martin Kouprie of the Alton Mill Arts Centre for his time and thoughtful conversation
+-Martin Kouprie of the Alton Mill Arts Centre for his time and thoughtful conversation.
+-The York University Making and Media Creation Lab for its support through accessible workshops and equipment.

 ## References

+The following resources were referred to or used to formulate narration in the podcast audio: